 UCAM is currently trying to secure additional research funding to further develop, test, evaluate and exploit the QoS mechanisms and cloudrone platform independently from outcomes produced by other UMOBILE partners and beyond the expectations of the UMOBILE project.
-At UCAM, we are already using the preliminary results of our QoS mechanisms and cloudrone platform to apply for additional research funding to exploit our outcomes in situations where such technologies are needed to address actual archlama Wa have already submitted some funding applications and are preparin problems.
+At UCAM, we are already using the preliminary results of our QoS mechanisms and cloudrone platform to apply for additional research funding to exploit our outcomes in situations where such technologies are needed to address actual problems.
 We have already submitted some funding applications and are preparing others.